Tangent functor on microformal morphisms, and non-linear pullbacks for forms and cohomology: Natural diffeomorphisms for cotangent and anticotangent bundles

-Before we proceed to the next two theorems, we need to fix notation.
-As we know, functions on the antitangent bundle $\Pi TM$ are (pseudo)differential forms on a (super)manifold $M$; we normally use $dx^a$ for fiber coordinates on $\Pi TM$ induced by local coordinates $x^a$ on $M$.
-However, now we will have to work with forms on $\Pi TM$ itself.
-That means iterated bundles such as $\Pi T(\Pi TM)$.
-A proper notation for these iterations (yielding `higher differential forms') should use the operators $d_1$, $d_2$, etc., for each level.
-Since we do not need to go beyond the second iteration and for the sake of uniformity with the other cases, we shall keep $d$ for denoting forms on $\Pi TM$ (which otherwise would be $d_2$) and change $d$ to $\p$ (which otherwise would be $d_1$) in the notation such as $x^a, \p x^a$ for coordinates on $\Pi TM$\,.
+Before we proceed to the next two theorems, describing $T^*(\Pi TM)$ and $\Pi T^*(\Pi TM)$, we need to make some convention about notation.

+Functions on the antitangent bundle $\Pi TM$ are (pseudo)differential forms on a (super)manifold $M$, for any $M$; we have been normally using $dx^a$ for fiber coordinates on $\Pi TM$ induced by local coordinates $x^a$ on $M$.
+Now we will have to work with forms on $\Pi TM$ itself, i.e. with the iterated bundles such as $\Pi T(\Pi TM)$.
+A proper notation for these iterations (yielding `higher differential forms' from the viewpoint of the original manifold) would be by using operators such as $d_1$, $d_2$, etc., for each successive level.
+Since we do not need to go beyond the second iteration and for the sake of uniformity with the other cases, we shall keep $d$ for denoting \emph{forms} on $\Pi TM$ (which otherwise would be denoted using $d_2$) and to change $dx^a$ to $\p x^a$ (which otherwise would be $d_1x^a$) for fiber coordinates on $\Pi TM$\,, so that \emph{functions} on $\Pi TM$ will be written as functions of the variables $x^a,\p x^a$.
 It is worth noting that as odd operators, $d$ and $\p$ commute with the minus sign.